Democracy and the History of Philosophy in the Age of Trump

 I don't like to be negative, so there are many other examples in favour of experts who have demonstrated they're expertise The experts predicted the existence of the Higgs-Boson and found it.
 I take their word on that.
 Malthus said we would begin to see food shortages if the population kept increasing.
 He was right, but experts found ways to produce more food from the same amount of land.
 That means we can still produce enough food so that in principle, no one needs to go without.
 Experts eradicated small pox.
 That took ambition, persistence and global co-operation between governments.
 An amazing accomplishment that benefits everyone.
 Well done those experts!

-In reply to by Seasick
+In reply to I didn't know there were by Seasick

 I'm a little mad at myself